 - 19. The terms of reference of the aforesaid committees have been formed, documented and advised to the committees for compliance. - 20.
-The frequency of meetings of the committees were as per following: - a) Audit Committee: quarterly meetings; - b) Human Resource, Remuneration & Nomination Committee: half yearly; - c) Finance and Investment Committee: quarterly meetings; and - d) Risk and Compliance Committee: quarterly meetings. - 21.
+The minimum frequency of meetings of the committees is as follows: - a) Audit Committee: quarterly meetings; - b) Human Resource, Remuneration & Nomination Committee: half yearly; - c) Finance and Investment Committee: quarterly meetings; - d) Risk and Compliance Committee: quarterly meetings; and - e) IT Steering Committee: half yearly. - 21.
 The Board has set up an effective internal audit function who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the Company and they are involved in the internal audit function on a regular basis - 22.
 The Chief Executive Officer, Chief Financial Officer, Chief Compliance Officer and the Head of Internal Audit possess such qualification and experience as is required under the Code.
-The persons heading the underwriting, claim, reinsurance and risk management and grievance functions / departments possess qualification and experience of direct relevance to their respective functions as required under section 12 of the Insurance Ordinance, 2000 (Ordinance No. XXXIX of 2000).
+The persons heading the underwriting, claim, reinsurance and risk management and grievance functions / departments possess qualification and experience of direct relevance to their respective functions as required under section 12 of the Insurance Ordinance, 2000 (Ordinance No. XXXIX of 2000)